lidofinance/rewards-managers/README.md

 ##### `change_rewards_limit(_new_limit: uint256)`

 Changes reward token limit per period `rewards_period_duration`.
-Could be called from owner only.
+Can be called by owner only.

 Events:
 ```vyper=